mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 gunicorn app:server --workers 4
 ```
 in the command line.
 For more Gunicorn configuration options, please refer to [Gunicorn documentation](https://docs.gunicorn.org/).

+!!! warning "In production"

+    If your dashboard uses [dynamic data](data.md#dynamic-data) that can be refreshed while the dashboard is running then you should [configure your data manager cache](data.md#configure-cache) to use a backend that supports multiple processes.

 ## Deployment